 Compliance settings help manage Configuration Items and Configuration baselines to assess and remediate the compliance of settings on devices.
 Navigate via \Assets and Compliance\ Overview \Compliance Settings

 Software Metering node in SCCM console helps to configure rules to monitor software application usage.
 Navigate via \Assets and Compliance\Overview\Software Metering

 All Corporate Devices

 All Corporate Devices node helps to manage Corporate-owned Devices and Device enrollment profiles.
 Navigate via \Assets and Compliance\Overview\All Corporate-owned Devices

 The endpoint Protection node helps to manage Anti-malware and Firewall policies.
 Navigate via \Assets and Compliance\Overview\Endpoint Protection

 Software Library – SCCM Console Workspace

-- Application management is the place where you can manage application deployments for users and devices, and configure global conditions for all applications in your SCCM environment.
+Application management is where you can manage application deployments for users and devices and configure global conditions for all applications in your SCCM environment.

 \Software Library\Overview\Application Management

 The software Updates node helps to manage software updates(patches), software update groups (group of individual patches), deployment of software updates (patch packages), and ADR (Automatic deployment rules to automate the entire patch deployment flow for your organization)